-The 2015-16 Mid-Year Economic and Fiscal Outlook: Expense Measures states that the Government will establish a Commonwealth licensing scheme to regulate the cultivation of cannabis for medicinal and scientific use to be administered by the Department of Health and will also amend complementary legislation to facilitate access to cannabis products for use in clinical trials and in the development of therapeutic products.
+The 2015-16 Mid-Year Economic and Fiscal Outlook: Expense Measures states that the Government will establish a Commonwealth licensing scheme to regulate the cultivation of cannabis for medicinal and scientific use.
+This is administered by the Department of Health, and will include amending complementary legislation to facilitate access to cannabis products for use in clinical trials and in the development of therapeutic products.